Lawrence P. Powers

-Larry has served as General Counsel to AIA-New Jersey, the New Jersey Society of Professional Engineers and NJASLA for over twenty-five years.
+Larry has served as General Counsel to AIA-New Jersey, the New Jersey Society of Professional Engineers and NJASLA for over 30 years.
 He regularly represents design professionals in disciplinary matters before the New Jersey State Board of Architects and Landscape Architects, New Jersey State Board of Engineers and Land Surveyors, and the New Jersey Licensed Site Remediation Professional Board.
+Larry was the author of significant changes to NJSA 45:8-28, signed into law in New Jersey on January 11, 2016.
+That bill revised the definition of “responsible charge” as it pertains to licensed architects, professional engineers and land surveyors in order to permit, under certain conditions, the providing of the supervision of those design professionals by electronic means.

 Larry achieved a peer review rating of "AV" by LexisNexis® Martindale-Hubbell® very early in his career.
 This is the highest accolade given by other members of the legal profession.
 He is admitted to practice in the State and Federal courts of New Jersey.
-He was named "Lawyer of the Year" in 2012 and 2017 for the Construction Litigation category by Best Lawyers® for the Woodbridge, NJ Metropolitan area and was AIA-New Jersey’s Resident of the Year in 2011.
+He was named Best Lawyers® "Lawyer of the Year" in 2012, 2018 and 2020 for the Construction Litigation category and 2017 for the Construction Law category for the Woodbridge, NJ Metropolitan area and was AIA-New Jersey’s Resident of the Year in 2011.
 In 2015, Larry was a finalist in the Non-profit or Government Organization category in the NJBIZ General Counsel of the Year Awards program for his work as Counsel to AIA-New Jersey.
 As counsel for NJASLA, he was instrumental in the success of the effort to obtain closely allied professional status and licensure for New Jersey landscape architects.
 Larry is also an experienced construction arbitrator and mediator.

 A 1980 graduate of Villanova University, Larry put himself through law school by working in both the office and in the field in the general and mechanical contracting construction industries and the heavy and specialized transportation industry before receiving his law degree as a night student from the Seton Hall University School of Law.
 Larry "got his hands dirty" as a mason's laborer, can read blueprints and is well acquainted with how buildings get designed and built from the ground up.